UV Fe II emission model of HE 0413-4031 and its relation to broad-line time delays: Introduction

-However, the Fe II contribution to the optical band is not well correlated with Fe II in the UV domain \citep[][hereafter denoted also as KDP15]{KDP2015,2019MNRAS.484.3180P}.
-The optical Fe II strongly correlates with the source Eddington ratio which underlies the concept of the quasar optical Main Sequence \citep{boroson1992,Sulentic2000,panda2018,panda2019}.
-The existence of the corresponding UV quasar plane based on Mg II line properties and the UV Fe II is not so well established \citep{UVplane2020}.
-The UV and optical Fe II emission may be well correlated in a single object but it does not seem to come from the same part of the BLR region \citep{Panda_etal_2019_WC, Zhao2020}.
-In multi-object statistical samples, there is an overall correlation between the quasar luminosity and the UV Fe II strength \citep{clowes2016}.
-Several works \citep{marziani2003,Shen_Ho_2014, panda2019, zheng2021} claim that the Fe II strength can be actually used as the Eddington ratio indicator.
+However, the FeII contribution to the optical band is not well correlated with FeII in the UV domain \citep[][hereafter also denoted as KDP15]{KDP2015,2019MNRAS.484.3180P}.
+The optical FeII strongly correlates with the source Eddington ratio, which underlies the concept of the quasar optical main sequence \citep{boroson1992,Sulentic2000,panda2018,panda2019}.
+The existence of the corresponding UV quasar plane based on MgII line properties and the UV FeII is not so well established \citep{UVplane2020}.
+The UV and optical FeII emission may be well correlated in a single object but it does not seem to come from the same part of the broad line region (BLR) \citep{Panda_etal_2019_WC, Zhao2020}.
+In multi-object statistical samples, there is an overall correlation between the quasar luminosity and the UV FeII strength \citep{clowes2016}.
+Several works \citep{marziani2003,Shen_Ho_2014, panda2019, zheng2021, Panda_Marziani_2023FrASS} claim that the FeII strength can actually be used as the Eddington ratio indicator.

-The strong overlap between the UV Fe II and Mg II emissions complicates the measurements of the Mg II time delay and makes the modelling of the emissivity and the dynamics of UV Fe II difficult.
-The Fe II models in this spectral range are either constructed from the data, with objects of extremely narrow emission lines like I Zw 1 serving as the best templates \citep[][hereafter denoted also as VW01]{Vestergaard2001}, or theoretically \citep{Bruhweiler2008,KDP2015}.
-The analysis is additionally complicated by the fact that the Fe II emission can be considerably shifted with respect to the rest frame, which can also make identification of the individual transitions in the data problematic.
+The strong overlap between the UV FeII and MgII emissions complicates the measurements of the MgII time delay and makes the modeling of the emissivity and the dynamics of UV FeII difficult.
+The FeII models in this spectral range are either constructed from the data, with objects of extremely narrow emission lines, such as I Zw 1, serving as the best templates \citep[][hereafter also denoted as VW01]{Vestergaard2001}, or theoretically \citep{Bruhweiler2008,KDP2015}.
+The analysis is additionally complicated by the fact that the FeII emission can be considerably shifted with respect to the rest frame, which can also make an identification of the individual transitions in the data problematic.